Unsupervised and Supervised NLP Approach

-Natural Language Processing (NLP) is a branch of Artificial Intelligence (AI) that is specialized in natural language interactions between computers and humans.
-NLP is extensively used by today’s AI Chatbots and AI Virtual Assistant Technologies to process, analyze, understand, and respond to an input user utterance expressed in natural language either as text (via a Chat Interface) or Voice (via an Interactive Voice Response Interface which converts audio to text).
-Unsupervised NLP and Supervised NLP play key roles in the success and growth of AI.
+NLP is extensively used by today’s Conversational AI, AI Chatbots and AI Assistant Technologies to process, analyze, understand, and respond to an input user utterance expressed in natural language either as text via a chat interface or voice via an AI voice bot.

-NLP is extensively used to address a variety of human language challenges for those systems primarily related to Syntax Analysis (arrangement of words in a sentence such that they make grammatical sense) like Lemmatization, Word Segmentation, Part-of-Speech (PoS) Tagging, etc., and Semantic Analysis (understand the meaning and interpretation of words and how sentences are structured) like Named-entity-Recognition (NER), Word-Sense Disambiguation, Natural Language Generation (NLG), and more.
+According to the glossary of AI terms, NLP also known as Natural Language Processing is extensively used to address a variety of human language challenges for those systems primarily related to Syntax Analysis (arrangement of words in a sentence such that they make grammatical sense) like Lemmatization, Word Segmentation, Part-of-Speech (PoS) Tagging, etc., and Semantic Analysis (understand the meaning and interpretation of words and how sentences are structured) like Named-entity-Recognition (NER), Word-Sense Disambiguation, Natural Language Generation (NLG), and more.
+AI Chatbots and AI Virtual Assistants use either one or a balanced combination of the two families of NLP Learning.

 What is Supervised AI Learning?